PeterMosmans/burp-extensions/Blackhole_Hosts/README.md

 It is a Python extension, and therefore needs Jython.

-### Configuration
+### Usage
-Create a textfile called `blackhole_hosts.txt` in the root folder of Burp, and add each host per line.
-You can also use regular expressions.
+Create a textfile called `blackhole_hosts.txt` in the startup folder of Burp.
+Add one host (or regular expression) per line.

 Example:
 ```